husnain241/MySocialMediaApp/README.md

 Use the Add Post feature to create a new post.

-Posts appear dynamically on the feed (if real-time updates are enabled).

-Screenshot

-(

 Feel free to contribute to this project by submitting issues or pull requests.

-License